-This Guide to Services has been prepared for you to provide important information about the services available to residents within Mid-State Health Network's (MSHN) region, how to request services, and about your rights and responsibilities as a customer of behavioral health and/or substance use disorder services.
-We believe it is important that customers have information available that will help them make informed choices about the services and supports they will receive.
+This Guide to Services has been prepared for you to provide important information about the services available to residents of all MSHN counties, how to request services, and about your rights and responsibilities as a customer of mental health and substance use disorder services.
+We believe it is important that customers of community mental health services have information available that will help them make informed choices about the services and supports they will receive.

-In addition to the information covered in this Guide to Services, customers have the right to information such as:
+In addition to the information covered in your Guide to Services, customers have the right to information such as:

-- How to access primary health care and community service - The names, locations, and telephone numbers of non-English speaking behavioral health and substance use disorder providers - Annual Reports, board minutes and meeting schedules, board member lists, and organizational charts of MSHN and all CMHSPs - Mid-State Health Network structure and operations
+- · How to access primary health care and community service - The names, locations, and telephone numbers of non-English speaking mental health and substance use disorder providers - Annual Reports, board minutes and meeting schedules, board member lists, and organizational charts of MSHN and all CMHSPs - Mid-State Health Network structure and operations